nextensio/docs/README.md

 directory.
 Some pictures have been generated from ppt files, those ppt files themseves are in ppts/ directory.

-To deploy this docs website to production, do the below
+To deploy this docs website to production (in AWS), do the below

 1. install hugo (google for instructions)

+2. cd ~docs  (ensure you are in your docs repo)

-2. npm install -g postcss-cli
+3. sudo npm install -g postcss-cli

-   npm install autoprefixer
+   sudo npm install autoprefixer

-   npm audit fix
+   sudo npm audit fix

-3. Setup the aws credentials to use our aws account
+4. Setup the aws credentials to use our aws account.
+This involves first downloading the aws-cli (or awscli) and executing "aws configure".
+This command will prompt for AWS Access Key ID, AWS Secret Key, Default Region name (use us-east-2) and Default output format (use json).
+You will need to have the Access and Secret keys handy.

 The above steps are onetime only

-4. say "hugo --minify" and "hugo deploy"
+5. say "sudo hugo --minify" and "sudo hugo deploy"